jp1884/techvolution-vegas-baby/xx_Why Cant Dreams Be Memories/stories.md

 Just then a new person walks into the ER.
 A young mother clutching a toddler.
 The mother is dressed in random clothes.
 She almost jumps to the triage nurse and grabs a seat.

 The nurse and mother talk.
-The nurse directs her to take a seat before picking up the phone.
+The nurse picks up her phone and starts talking while directing the scared mother to take a seat in the waiting room.

 This case looks more serious than the others.

 A row of chairs has opened up near the back.
-The mother walks as quickly to that sit as she did the other.
-When there the mother unfurls her sick toddler.
+The mother walks to the open seats.
+She sits down and holds a kid covered with blankets.

-It's a nice image.
-You might not think it, it's not the scene of the gentle snowfall outside, but this memorable image to another who cares to look.
+You might not think it, it's not the scene of the gentle snowfall outside, but this is a memorable image to another who cares to look.
 A mother caring for her sick kid.

 Nobody cares to look.
 Except Mark.

 He takes the scene in.
-Looking about thirty, with baggy eyes ruffled clothes this mother totally ignored the ideals of fashion.
+Looking about thirty, with baggy eyes and ruffled clothes this mother totally ignored the ideals of fashion.
 At a corporate job she'd probably be sent home for breaking the rules.
 But now she doesn't care, because she holds her child.
 The little kid is so wrapped in her mother's arms, bundled up so much and held so tight we can't even see the tike.

-It's a movie image, like the ones everyone else is watching on their smartphones.

 Marky take out a notepad.
 A quality notepad at that.
 Shinola brand, hand made in Detroit.
 He sketches the image with decent skill.
 It being Christmas, he can't help but make the image look like Mary holding a sick Jesus.

 Marky sketches.
 He's thinking to himself, "Even toddler Jesus must have had broken arm or stomach flu when he was growing up."

-He finishes the sketch.
-Signs it.
+Mark turns the mother's hat into a veil, blankets into loin clothes, and teary eyes into loving ones.
+When he finishes the sketch, he signs it.
 Then he rips it out of his notebook.
 He gets up, and walks over to the mother and sick kid.

 "I drew this for you."

 The mother looks up.
-"Oh my God.
-Thank you.
-This is beautiful."
-The mother takes in the gestures.
-It's her and her kids as a work of art.
+Before even looking at the sketch she says "Oh my God.
+Thank you."
+Then the mother takes it in.
+It's her and her kid as a work of art.
 She's getting a pheromones now; that somebody cares.

 She gives it back.

+"This is a wonderful piece of art.
+You have talent.
+Thank you so much."
+She hands it back to Mark.

 "No, keep it.
 It's a gift."
-The mother's mouth, so strained with worry and sleeplessness smiles.
+The mother's mouth, so strained with worry and sleeplessness, moves into broad smile.

 Now her toddler looks at it.
 Together the parent and child have a moment; art giving them true pain relief.

-"What's the matter?
+The moment passes and Mark asks, "What's the matter?
 I have a stomach ache.
-Or I drag too much eggnog."
+Or I drank too much eggnog."
 Mark says the last part with a cheeky grin.

 "We don't know what's wrong.
 She's feverish, with a pain in her left arm."